Charco de San Ginés

 Across from the Iglesia de San Ginés, with good wines and tapas, including some Cuban-inspired choices like yucca frita (fried yucca).

-This attractive small lake with its colourful boats and resident seagulls could be a picture postcard, Portofino-style place.
-Instead, the buildings and restaurants here are a beguiling combo of mildly down-at-heel and freshly whitewashed, with blue trim.
+This attractive small lake with its colourful boats and resident seagulls could have been as overwrought as picture-perfect Portofino.
+Instead, the buildings and restaurants here are a beguiling combo of mildly down-at-heel and freshly whitewashed (with blue trim).